subquery/documentation/docs/quickstart/quickstart_chains/polkadot-astar.md

 }
 ```

-The `handleWasmCall` function receives event data from the WASM execution environment whenever an call matches the filters that was specified previously in the `project.yaml`.
+The `handleWasmCall` function receives event data from the WASM execution environment whenever an call matches the filters that was specified previously in the `project.ts`.
 It instantiates a new `Approval` entity and populates the fields with data from the Wasm Call payload.
 Then the `.save()` function is used to save the new entity (_SubQuery will automatically save this to the database_).

 ```ts
 export async function handleBondAndStake(event: SubstrateEvent): Promise<void> {